-Generally, light must be directed down towards the ground, rather than up or sideways.
+Light must be directed down towards the ground, rather than up or sideways.
 The area illuminated should be minimized, consistent with the purpose of the exterior lighting.
+Address markers may have alternate lighting.
+See section "5.3 Address Markers"

 6.2.3 Light Intensity